-Governing Law: The rights of any employee of the county office of education, upon leaving the employment of the county office of education, to be employed by the charter school, and any rights of return to the county office of education that an employee may have upon leaving the employ of the charter school.
+Governing Law: The rights of an employee of the school district, upon leaving the employment of the school district to work in a charter school, and of any rights of return to the school district after employment at a charter school.

-California Education Code Section 47605.6(b)(5)(O)
+California Education Code Section 47605(c)(5)(M)

 No person shall be required to work at the School.
 Persons employed by Urban Montessori are not considered employees of Alameda County Office of Education for any purpose whatsoever.
 Employees of the County who resign from County employment to work at Urban Montessori and who later wish to return to the County shall be treated the same as any other former County employee seeking reemployment under the collective bargaining contracts of ACOE, which shall govern.
 Urban Montessori shall not have any authority to confer any rights to return on County employees.
 Sick or vacation leave or years of service credit at the County or any other school district will not be transferred to Urban Montessori.
 Employment by Urban Montessori provides no rights of employment at any other entity, including any rights in the case of closure of Urban Montessori.